George Anderson (footballer, born 1879)

-George Edward Anderson (29 November 1879 – 1962), sometimes known as Teddy Anderson, was an English professional football outside left who played in the Football League for Birmingham.
+George Edward Anderson (29 November 1879 – 1962), sometimes known as Teddy Anderson, was an English professional footballer who played as an outside left in the Football League for Birmingham.
 He also played in the Southern League for Brentford.

 Personal life

 Anderson later worked as an engineer for a Glaholm and Robson Ltd, a Sunderland-based company which made colliery equipment.
 He retired in 1953, after 39 years with the company.
 His wife, Mary (née Fullerd), died in 1950.